minzojian/photo-booth-demo/README.md

 ## Collaborate

 Interested in this project?
-Add me on WeChat:
+Add me on WeChat:minzojian
+or
+email: minzojian@hotmail.com

 ![WeChat](docs/jpg/wechat.jpg)